-Component Input Technical simulation Market-economic simulation Boilers For each three DH groups: Thermal capacity Thermal efficiency Variable operational costs Fuel specification Are given last priority.
-If district heating cannot be supplied from any other unit (Solar thermal, industrial waste heat, CHP, heat pump or heat storage) then the boiler is used.
-The marginal operational cost, including fuel costs and taxes, is compared to relevant options (such as CHP, heat pump and heat storage) and the business- economically least-cost solution is selected.
-CHP units For DH groups 2 and 3: Electric capacity Thermal efficiency Electric efficiency Variable operational costs Fuel specification Technical simulations 1 (and4)Are given priority after solarthermal and industrial wasteheat to cover the heatdemand.Technical simulations 2 (and 3)Are given priority after solarthermal and industrial wasteheat to cover the heat demandonly when electricityproduction is needed.
-The marginal operational cost including fuel costs and taxes is compared to relevant options (such as boiler, heat pump, electrolysers and heat storage) and the business- economically least-cost solution is selected.
+Component Input Technical simulation Market-economic Boilers For each three DH groups: Thermal capacity Thermal efficiency Variable operational costs Fuel specification Are given last priority.
+If district heating cannot be supplied from any other unit (Solar thermal, industrial waste heat, CHP, heat pump or heat storage) then the boiler is used. simulation The marginal operational cost, including fuel costs and taxes, is compared to relevant options (such as CHP, heat pump and heat storage) and the business- economically least-cost solution is selected.
+CHP units For DH groups 2 and 3: Electric capacity Thermal efficiency Electric efficiency Variable operational costs Fuel specification Technical simulations 1 Are given priority after solar thermal and industrial waste heat to cover the heat demand.
+Technical simulations 2 Are given priority after solar thermal and industrial waste heat to cover the heat demand only when electricity production is needed.
+The marginal operational cost including fuel costs and taxes is compared to relevant options (such as boiler, heat pump, electrolysers and heat storage) and the business-economically least-cost solution is selected.
 Heat Pumps For DH groups 2 and 3: Electric capacity COP (Co-efficiency of performance.)
-Variable operational costs Technical simulations 1 (and 4)Are given priority after CHPunits to cover the heatdemand.Technical simulations 2 (and 3)Are used in combination withCHP units to cover the heatdemand and balance electricitysupply and demand.
-The marginal operational cost, including fuel costs and taxes, is compared to relevant options (such as boiler, CHP, electrolysers and heat storage) and the business- economically least-cost solution is selected.
+Variable operational costs Technical simulations 1 Are given priority after CHP units to cover the heat demand.
+Technical simulations 2 Are used in combination with CHP units to cover the heat demand and balance electricity supply and demand.
+The marginal operational cost, including fuel costs and taxes, is compared to relevant options (such as boiler, CHP, electrolysers and heat storage) and the business-economically least-cost solution is selected.
 Heat Storage For DH groups 2 and 3: Heat storage capacity Identify and implement changes in the use of CHP and heat pumps which can decrease excess electricity production and production on condensing power plants, and decrease heat production on boilers.
 The heat storage is used in order to implement changes in CHP, heat pump and boilers, which will lead to better business-economic profits.
-One can choose between a weekly and a seasonal focus in the regulation strategy.
-Electric boiler No inputs Only used as part of Critical Excess Electricity regulation if specified in the regulations strategy Only used as part of Critical Excess Electricity regulation if specified in the regulations strategy Electrolysers For DH groups 2 and 3: Electric capacity Efficiency (fuel/hydrogen) Efficiency (heat) Variable operational costs Are activated in the case of excess electricity production to produce fuel for the CHP and boilers.
-When activated the electrolysers replace heat production from CHP and heat pumps.
-The marginal operational cost, including fuel costs and taxes, is compared to relevant options (such as boiler, CHP, heat pumps and heat storage) and the business- economically least-cost solution is selected.
+Electric boiler For DH groups 2 and 3: Electric capacity Technical simulations 2 Are used in combination with CHP units to cover the heat demand and balance electricity supply and demand.
+Only used as part of Critical Excess Electricity regulation if specified in the regulations strategy Power plants Electric capacity Efficiency (electric) Variable operational costs Minimum capacity Fuel specification Are given priority after all other electricity production units if the demand is still higher than the supply. ( Or if production is requested for reasons of grid stability).
+Produce whenever the electricity price is higher than the variable operational costs.